Article 53 of Regulation (EC) 1107/2009: Emergency authorisations

-To announce the updated UK arrangements for considering Article 53 emergency authorisations under Regulation (EC) 1107/2009 (the Regulation) and associated charging.
+To announce the updated arrangements for considering Article 53 emergency authorisations under Regulation 1107/2009 as it has effect in Great Britain/ Northern Ireland and associated charging.

 The changes outlined here, including the introduction of a new application form (CRD9), will take effect from 10th January 2017.

-Article 53 of Regulation (EC) 1107/2009 allows Member States, under certain circumstances, to authorise the use of a plant protection product for a period not exceeding 120 days, for a limited and controlled use where such a measure is necessary because of a danger which cannot be contained by any other means.
+Under certain circumstances it is possible to grant an emergency use of a plant protection product to place on the market for a period not exceeding 120 days, for a limited and controlled use where such a measure is necessary because of a danger which cannot be contained by any other reasonable means, as set out in Article 53 of Regulation (EC) 1107/2009.

 HSE has reviewed its procedures to improve the handling and efficiency of Article 53 applications and ensure that we cover our costs in full.